 NOTE: It can be assumed that a service provider deploying a hosting network has access to respective identification information about the user, e.g. through a separate registration process outside the scope of 3GPP.

+[PR.5.15.6-2 B] No requirement